RoeiArpaly/llms-pii-leakage/datasets/README.md

 ## Evaluation

 There are three evaluations which are based on different aggregation levels:
+1. **Dataset Level**:
-1. **Dataset Level Evaluation**: Aggregates the evaluation metrics for each dataset.
+Aggregates the evaluation metrics for each dataset.
-2. **Fuzzy Techniques Level Evaluation**: Aggregates the evaluation metrics for each dataset and fuzzy technique.
+2. **Fuzzy Techniques Level**:
+Aggregates the evaluation metrics for each dataset and fuzzy technique.
+3. **Adversarial Content Techniques Level**:
+Aggregates the evaluation metrics for each dataset and adversarial content technique.
+4. **Fuzzy and Adversarial Content Techniques Level**:
-3. **Adversarial Content Techniques Level Evaluation**: Aggregates the evaluation metrics for each dataset, fuzzy technique and adversarial content technique.
+Aggregates the evaluation metrics for each dataset, fuzzy technique and adversarial content technique.

 ---
-### 1. Dataset Level Evaluation
+### 1. Dataset Level
 | Column Name | Description                          | Type           |
 |-------------|--------------------------------------|----------------|
 | `dataset`   | Dataset name                         | String         |